-As of July 27, 2006, the Company had cash and cash equivalents of approximately \$100,000.
-Such cash reserves will be dedicated to the development of the Company's Aversion[®] Technology, the prosecution of the Company's patent applications relating to the Aversion[®] Technology and for related operating expenses.
+As of November 2, 2006, the Company had cash and cash equivalents of approximately \$300,000.
+Such cash reserves will be dedicated to the development of the Company's Aversion[®] Technology, the prosecution of the Company's patent publications and applications relating to the Aversion[®] Technology and for related operating expenses.
 The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies.

-The Company must rely on its current cash reserves to fund the development of its Aversion[®] Technology and related operating expenses.
-The Company's future sources of revenue, if any, will be derived from contract signing fees, milestone payments and royalties and/or profit sharing payments from licensees for the Company's Aversion[®] Technology.
-The Company estimates that its current cash reserves, including the net proceeds from the June 2006 Bridge Loan, will fund continued development of the Aversion[®] Technology and related operating expenses through mid-August 2006.
-To fund further operations and product development activities the Company must raise additional financing, or enter into alliances or collaboration agreements with third parties.
+The Company must rely on its current cash reserves to fund the development of its Aversion® Technology and related operating expenses.
+The Company's future sources of revenue, if any, will be derived from contract signing fees, milestone payments and royalties and/or profit sharing payments from licensees for the Company's Aversion® Technology.
+The Company estimates that its current cash reserves, including the net proceeds from the October 2006 Bridge Loan, will fund continued development of the Aversion® Technology and related operating expenses through mid-November 2006.
+To fund further operations and product development activities the Company must raise additional financing, or enter into alliances or collaboration agreements with third parties resulting in cash payments to the Company.
+The Company is seeking to secure working capital providing gross proceeds to the Company in the range of approximately \$15 million to \$20 million through the private offering of the Company's securities.
+The terms of any such securities offering, including, without limitation, the type of equity securities (or securities convertible into equity securities) and the price per share, have not been determined and will, in large part, be determined based upon negotiations between the Company and prospective investors in such private offering.
 No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for payments to the Company sufficient to continue to fund operations.
 In the absence of such financing or third-party collaborative agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.

-Even assuming the Company is successful in securing additional sources of financing to fund the continued development of the Aversion[®] Technology, or otherwise enters into alliances or collaborative agreements relating to the Aversion[®] Technology, there can be no assurance that the Company's development efforts will result in commercially viable products.
+Even assuming the Company is successful in securing additional sources of financing to fund the continued development of the Aversion[®] Technology, or enters into alliances or collaborative agreements relating to the Aversion[®] Technology, there can be no assurance that the Company's development efforts will result in commercially viable products.
 The Company's failure to successfully develop the Aversion[®] Technology in a timely manner, to obtain issued U.S. patents relating to the Aversion[®] Technology and to avoid infringing third-party patents and other intellectual property rights will have a material adverse impact on its financial condition and results of operations.